 Helpful Tip: Many of the top Booktubers are inundated with requests so try to target a Booktuber with a smaller audience.

 I believe the Booktuber phenomenon will evolve giving indie authors a greater chance at exposure.
-Who knows, maybe you will be the one who builds the Youtube channel solely for indie books?
+Who knows, maybe you will be the one who builds the million dollar Youtube channel for indie books?
 As far as I can tell there isn’t anyone doing that right now and that’s a shame but that’s another post for another day.